mtran5/PubMedQA/README.md

-# VietQA
+# VietQ
-Training a Question-Answering net in Vietnamese
+Training a Question-Answering net using PubMed dataset